TouringTroubadour/GraphTools/README.md

 For now, we are focused on primitive double matrices `(double[][])` but in future I would like to expand it to other types.

-To use GraphTools, download the Executable Jar file [here](./dist/GraphTools-0.0.1.jar)
+To use GraphTools, download the latest Executable Jar file [here](./dist/)

 ## What's in the box?